 - What is the relationship between quality assurance and quality control?

 - What are the benefits of quality assurance?

 - How can OptiProERP’s quality management module foster better productivity and error-free products?

-Quality Management is a rigorous methodology employed by a manufacturing company to ensure that the quality of its products is consistent.
-Two essential components of quality management are Quality Assurance (QA) and Quality Control (QC), which are often used interchangeably, even though there are distinct differences between the two.
+Quality Management is a rigorous methodology employed by a manufacturing company to ensure consistent product quality.
+Two essential components of quality management are Quality Assurance (QA) and Quality Control (QC), which are often used interchangeably, even though there are differences between the two.

-The Relationship Between Quality Assurance and Quality Control
+What Is the Relationship Between Quality Assurance and Quality Control?